 They are driven to make the sale...

 If you are a Driver, you have to learn how to let Expressives speak.
 When you talk over an Expressive (like you tend to do with your rapid-fire, quick thinking,) the Expressive will get angry.
-When you hold your tongue, the Expressive can feel heard so the two of you can converse.
+The Expressive can feel heard when you hold your tongue, so the two of you can converse.

-Amiables come to to you with an open heart.
+Amiables come to you with open hearts.
 Because they are not seen as a “player” quickly, they are the ones most often dismissed by a Driver.
-Yet most Amiables are not comfortable making their decision, they need the Driver.
-If treated right they could still be the Driver’s most profitable customer because they are coming to the Driver to be shown what they need.
-And they are the peacemakers so they don’t fight or challenge the Driver.
+Yet most Amiables are uncomfortable making their decision and need the Driver.
+If treated right, they could still be the Driver’s most profitable customers because they are coming to the Driver to be shown what they need.
+And they are the peacemakers, so they don't fight or challenge the Driver.

 Amiables are happy to listen.
 Drivers are happy to talk.
-The danger is there is no back and forth dialogue.
+The danger is there is no back-and-forth dialogue.
 The Driver has to provide positive affirmation for the baby steps the Amiable takes during the sales process.
-The Amiable is out to make a friend, the Driver is out to make a sale.
+The Amiable is out to make a friend, and the Driver is out to make a sale.
 A blustery Driver salesperson can turn off an Amiable because of their power and force-of-nature style.
-Amiables need energy and direction but it has to be more like a warm summer breeze than a gale.
+Amiables need energy and direction, but it has to be more like a warm summer breeze than a gale.

 Here’s the point bluntly...

-Drivers, only selling one way – their way – will only appeal to the roughly 6% of the world exhibiting their personality style.
-That’s a lot of missed opportunities.
-I know, I’m a Driver.
-I wish someone had told me these things forty years ago!
+Drivers, only selling one way – their way - will only appeal to the roughly 6% of the world exhibiting their personality style.
+That's a lot of missed opportunities.
+I know; I'm a Driver.
+I wish someone had told me these things 40 years ago!